Cole Eye Institute Outcomes

 About Corneal Surgery

 Corneal transplant surgeons at the institute are leaders in the investigation and clinical use of integrated intraoperative optical coherence tomography (iOCT), a major real-time imaging advance that allows better identification of surgical endpoints and improved outcomes of lamellar transplant surgeries such as DSAEK, DMEK and deep anterior lamellar keratoplasty (DALK).
-The low reoperation rate on DSAEK in 2021, partially reflects the integration of this technology into routine use at Cole Eye Institute.
+The low reoperation rates on DSAEK and DMEK partially reflects the integration of this technology into routine use at Cole Eye Institute.
 The observations gained from large-scale implementation of iOCT are fueling other innovations in surgical instrumentation and technique, all with the goal of optimizing surgical safety and patient outcomes.

 DALK = deep anterior lamellar keratoplasty, DMEK = Descemet membrane endothelial keratoplasty, DSAEK = Descemet stripping automated endothelial keratoplasty, Other = pterygium excision, superficial keratectomy, band keratopathy, Boston keratoprosthesis, corneal epithelium debridement, and amniotic membrane grafts, PK = penetrating keratoplasty